 Our main hotel is housed inside of the Estate’s former Mill and Coach House.
 Our mission was to preserve the charm of this heritage building, and to bring out its true potential as a modern hotel.

 Each of the hotel’s 45 rooms are specially designed to complement the local natural beauty.
 Panoramic windows offer sweeping views over Killeavy Castle Estate, while our decor and design blend beautifully with the outdoor environment.

-At the entrance to the Estate, our purpose-built Gatelodge was designed to blend seamlessly with the other buildings on the Estate.
-With all modern conveniences, it is the perfect luxury self catering accommodation to enjoy the sights and sounds of the estate.
+At the entrances to the Estate, our multi-purpose Lodges were designed to blend seamlessly with the other buildings on the Estate.
+With all modern conveniences, it is the perfect luxury self-catering accommodation to enjoy the sights and sounds of the estate.

 As one of the leading sustainable tourism initiatives in Northern Ireland, the outdoor space on the Killeavy Castle Estate plays a vital role in our daily mission.
 When we first arrived at the Estate, it was largely overgrown, and in need of extensive renovation.

 Our vision for sustainable tourism at the Killeavy Castle Estate meant that preserving the grounds and their natural beauty was a top priority.

 Today, our manicured gardens, working farm and extensive woodland trails are a long way from how we found them only a few years ago.
 Our working farm on the Estate provides much of the produce which we use in our restaurant, allowing us to ensure that the freshest, most sustainable, and highest quality ingredients are showcased for our guests.